-2. Deduction amount: – The amount of interest paid is eligible for deduction and moreover there is no cap on the amount to be deducted.
+2. Section 80E Deduction amount: – The amount of interest paid is eligible for deduction and moreover there is no cap on the amount to be deducted.
 You can deduct the entire interest amount from your taxable income.
 However there is no benefit available on the repayment of principal amount of the loan.

-3. Deduction available if Interest is been paid during the previous year and was paid out of income chargeable to tax which means if repayment is made from income not chargeable to tax than deduction will not available.
+3. Section 80E Deduction is available if Interest is been paid during the previous year and was paid out of income chargeable to tax which means if repayment is made from income not chargeable to tax than deduction will not available.
 There is no upper limit of the rate of interest which will be allowed as a deduction.

 Note: – Earlier to previous year 2006-07 the above deduction was available only for Interest on loan taken and repaid by the assessee for his own studies.

 4. Interest should have been paid on loan taken by him from any financial institution or any approved charitable institution for the purpose of pursuing his higher education.
 Interest on Loan taken from relatives or friends will not be eligible for deduction under section 80E.

 a. approved charitable institution means an institution specified in, or, as the case may be, an institution established for charitable purposes and [approved by the prescribed authority] under clause (23C) of section 10 or an institution referred to in clause (a) of sub-section (2) of section 80G;